What could be more magical than a Christmas village display? Especially if it has Palm Springs vibes and the cutest little pink Christmas trees!

 My ceramic trees are battery-powered with LED lights.
 The lights might seem a little faint if you’re used to old-fashioned ceramic trees.
 Look for plug-in trees over battery-powered if you prefer a stronger lighting effect.

 Pink Tinsel Trees

 Next add pink tinsel trees adorned in colorful ornaments.
 This rose gold tinsel tree is dressed up in 1.75-inch Shiny Brite ornaments gifted from Christopher Radko.

 If you can’t find a pink tree that you like, it’s a piece of cake to paint one.
 Dollar Tree has 18-inch Christmas trees in white that make the perfect base for spray painting.

 Yep, the tree on the left started as a plain white tree from the D store.

 If you want more of a reflective tinsel style, look for a metallic pink paint like this.
 And if it ever chips, you can always apply a fresh coat of paint.

 Or pick up a pink tabletop tree ready to decorate.

 Pink Cone Trees

-Luckily, cone trees are cheap and easy to make with pink fabric strips and hot glue.
-I’ll share the instructions in my next article.
+Luckily, cone trees are cheap and easy to make with pink fabric strips and hot glue!
+Here’s how to make DIY cone trees.